peak-gao/code-notes/React/react-basics.md

     ```

 ##### Containment
-- Some components don’t know their children ahead of time.
-This is especially common for components like Sidebar or Dialog that represent generic “boxes”
+- Some components don’t know their children ahead of time
+    - This is especially common for components like Sidebar or Dialog that represent generic “boxes”
     - We recommend that such components use the special children prop to pass children elements directly into their output:
         ```
         function FancyBorder(props) {